MENU

 What is DGRATS?

-The Doctoral Graduate Research Assistant Tuition Scholarship (DGRATS) Program is a mechanism by which Florida Tech provides tuition scholarships, on a semester to semester basis, to doctoral students that are receiving stipend from an externally funded research grant or contract.
+The Doctoral Graduate Research Assistant Tuition Scholarship (DGRATS) Program is a mechanism by which Florida Tech provides tuition scholarships, on a semester to semester basis, as described in Guideline on Graduate Student Assistant Employment and Contracts.

 Can pre-existing grants & contracts utilize DGRATS?

-Because DGRATS may involve modifications to both internal as well as external research project budgets Principle Investigators (PIs) are encouraged to consult directly with the Office of Sponsored Programs.
-The Office of Sponsored Programs will determine the appropriateness and feasibility of utilizing DGRATS on a case by case basis for pre-existing grants and contracts.
+Because DGRATS may involve modifications to both internal as well as external research project budgets, Principal Investigators (PIs) are encouraged to consult directly with the Office of Sponsored Programs.
+The Office of Sponsored Programs will determine the appropriateness and feasibility of utilizing DGRATS on a case-by-case basis for pre-existing grants and contracts.

 What are the qualifications for a student to receive a DGRATS tuition scholarship?

-What are the wages funding source requirements for DGRATS?
+What are the funding source requirements for DGRATS?

-The funding source must be an external research grant or contract subject to on-campus indirect costs of 45% federal and 50% non-federal funds.
+The funding source must be an external research grant or contract subject to on-campus Facilities and Administrative (F&A) rate (or indirect cost-IDC rate) of 44.87% for federal, 50% non-federal or national fellowships.
 Reduced or waived IDC rate grants or contracts are not eligible to participate in this program.

 Is there a cap on the number of credits a DGRATS student can take in one semester?